hashicorp/packer/website/source/guides/packer-on-cicd/build-virtualbox-image.html.md

 ## 1. Provision a Bare-metal Machine

-The Packer VirtualBox builder requires running on bare-metal (hardware).
-If you do not have access to a bare-metal machine, we recommend using [Packet.net](https://www.packet.net/) to obtain a new machine.
+For the purposes of this example, we will run on a bare-metal instance from [Packet.net](https://www.packet.net/).
 If you are a first time user of Packet.net, the Packet.net team has provided HashiCorp the coupon code `hash25` which you can use for &#x24;25 off to test out this guide.
 You can use a `baremetal_0` server type for testing, but for regular use, the `baremetal_1` instance may be a better option.

 There is also a [Packet Provider](https://www.terraform.io/docs/providers/packet/index.html) in